 - FMM visitor’s permit or Temporary Resident Visa

-- TIP document- both the email on your phone and a physical copy
+- TIP document- You should have the email on your phone and a physical copy

-When you’re asked to show your TIP, you should open your email on your phone and pull up the TIP email.
-The officer has an app on their phone that they can use to scan your TIP.
+When you’re asked to show your vehicle permit, you should open your email on your phone and pull up the TIP email.
+The officer has an app on their phone that they can use to scan your importation permit.
 This allows the officer to quickly and easily verify your TIP document to make sure that it is valid.

-If there is no cell service where you’re stopped, the officer will have to verify the TIP manually.
-You can just hand the officer your TIP paperwork and they will take care of the verification.
+If there is no cell service where you’re stopped, the officer will have to verify the vehicle permit manually.
+You can just hand the officer your temporary importation paperwork and they will take care of the verification.

 You won’t be required to show your documents at every checkpoint you encounter.
 Sometimes the guys will just say hello and wave you through.
 Other times they might just ask for your TIP.
 Sometimes they’ll just ask to see your passport.
 Occasionally, they may want to check all of your documents.
 It’s up to the officer working the checkpoint.
 If you have all of your documents in order, you’ll pass through the checkpoints quickly and smoothly.

-Can I Make Multiple Entries with a TIP?
+Can I Make Multiple Entries with a Temporary Vehicle Importation Permit?

 Yes.
 You can make multiple entries as long as the TIP is valid.
-You need to export the vehicle before the TIP expires.
+You need to export the vehicle before the importation permit expires.

-The person whose name is on the document must show up with the vehicle in person to make the cancellation.
-This must be done before the TIP expires.
-This way, customs knows that you have exported the vehicle from Mexico and followed up your end of the deal.
+The person whose name is on the temporary vehicle import permit must show up with the vehicle in person to make the cancellation.
+This way, Mexican customs knows that you have exported the vehicle from Mexico.
+You’ve followed the rules of temporary importation.

 You’ll get your deposit back if you followed all of the rules.
 The deposit is refunded in the same form that it was received.
 If you paid by card, they’ll refund the deposit on your card within a couple of days.
 If you paid by cash, you’ll get cash back.

 If you don’t stop to cancel your TIP at the border when you exit Mexico, you’ll have to drive back to the border to make the cancellation.
 You can’t cancel the TIP online, at a Mexican consulate, or anywhere within Mexico.
-Only at CIITEV Banjercito locations near the border.
+You can only cancel a TIP at Banjercito locations near the border.

-Tip: It would be easy to forget to cancel if you got a 10 year TIP for a motorhome, trailer, or boat.
+It would be easy to forget to cancel if you got a 10 year TIP for a motorhome, trailer, or boat.
 If you don’t visit Mexico often, you could easily sell the vehicle without even thinking about canceling the TIP.
-For this reason, it’s best to just cancel the TIP after your trip, unless you visit Mexcico often or plan to return soon.
+For this reason, it’s best to cancel the vehicle permit after your trip, unless you visit Mexico frequently or plan to return soon.

 If you sold the vehicle or it was destroyed in an accident, there is a way to cancel the TIP.
 This involves paying a fee to Mexico’s treasury department (Hacienda).

-If you’re planning to stay in the state of Sonora but wish to exit the Sonora Free Zone, you can apply for a Sonora only TIP.
+If you’re planning to stay in the state of Sonora but wish to exit the Sonora Free Zone, you can apply for a Sonora only temporary vehicle importation permit.
 These are available both online and at Banjercito offices near customs in Agua Prieta, Cananea, and Empalme.

-The Sonora only TIP cost about $30 if you get the permit in person.
+The Sonora only vehicle permit cost about $30 if you get the permit in person.
 If you purchase the Sonora only permit online it costs the same as the regular TIP (around $50).

-The only benefit of getting a Sonora only import permit over the regular TIP is that the Sonora only permit does not require you to pay a deposit.
+The only benefit of getting a Sonora only import permit over the regular importation permit is that the Sonora only permit does not require you to pay a deposit.
 It’s also about $20 cheaper if you apply in person.

-A Few Important Thing to Remember about the TIP
+A Few Important Things to Remember about the Temporary Vehicle Import Permit

-- The Temporary Import Permit cannot be extended or renewed.
+- The temporary vehicle import permit cannot be extended or renewed.
 It expires when your immigration document expires.

 - Only Temporary Resident Visa holders, FMM visitor’s permit holders, and Mexican citizens living abroad are eligible to apply for a TIP.
 Permanent residency visa holders are not eligible.